-A liability is recognised for the amount of any distribution declared by the Directors of Brookfield Funds Management Limited as the Responsible Entity of the Trust on or before the end of the reporting period but not distributed or paid at the reporting date.
+A liability is recognised for the amount of any distribution declared by the Directors of the Responsible Entity on or before the end of the reporting period but not distributed or paid at the reporting date.

 w Issued equity

 Units are classified as equity.
 Incremental costs directly attributable to the issue of new units are shown in equity as a deduction, net of tax, from the proceeds.